How Much Does a Walk-In Tub Cost?

 - Choose a smaller size.
 If you don’t think that you will regularly use a two-seater or long tub, there’s no need to install one of those larger models.

-Questions to Ask About Walk-In Tub Cost
+Questions to Ask About Walk-In Tub Installation

 - Does the walk-in tub come with a lifetime warranty, or do I have to purchase one?